Master of Arts in Teaching and Learning, STEM Education

 Finanical support: Master's students may be competitive for scholarships and should consult with Teaching and Learning Academic Services for further details.
 Be sure to check the box on your application regarding whether you want to be considered for financial support.

 STEM education faculty are highly engaged in teaching, research and service.
-In addition to serving as mentors and course instructors, faculty are involved in various externally funded research projects, including The Ohio State University – Modeling Biology Instruction: Leaders in Science and Engineering Project [OSU-MoBILiSE], ENABLE STEM, STEM+C - Assessing the Impact of Computer Modeling and Programming in Secondary Algebra, and local and state educational initiatives.
+In addition to serving as mentors and course instructors, faculty are involved in various externally funded research projects, including The Ohio State University – Modeling Biology Instruction: Leaders in Science and Engineering Project [OSU-MoBILiSE], STEM+C - Assessing the Impact of Computer Modeling and Programming in Secondary Algebra, and local and state educational initiatives.

 Columbus Campus Faculty